Qantas Frequent Flyer status is the gateway to a more enjoyable travel experience with Qantas and its partner airlines.

 Qantas typically runs 1-2 “double status credits” promotions each year.
 Any Qantas flights booked during these promotional periods will earn twice as many status credits.
 So by taking advantage of these deals, you could earn Qantas status with half the normal amount of flying!

 To supplement the public offers, Qantas may occasionally send out targeted, member-specific offers of 50% bonus Qantas status credits on flights to certain destinations.
-If you would like to receive a targeted status credits offer, make sure you’ve opted-in to receiving emails from Qantas Frequent Flyer.
+To increase your chances of receiving a targeted status credits offer, make sure you’ve opted-in to receiving emails from Qantas Frequent Flyer.

 Comfort seats